penPNG/ezbowls/README.md

   <img src="./src/main/resources/assets/ezbowls/icon.png" width=200>
 </p>

+MOD NEEDS TO BE INSTALLED SERVERSIDE TO FUNCTION

 ---

 When you eat a stew or soup in game, the empty bowl will be automatically moved to a stack of bowls somewhere else in your inventory.